inet-framework/inet/showcases/general/parsim/doc/index.rst

 .. **TODO** radioMedium

 The two wireless LANs have radio medium modules in their partitions.
 The radio medium modules don't have the default name ``radioMedium``, so the module hosts and access points belong to needs to be specified:

+For example, wireless nodes can only use the radio medium module in their partition, so they can't send signals to nodes in another partition.
+This limitation needs to be considered when simulating interference; the interfering nodes need to be in the same partition. **TODO** not sure if needed / in this case, we don't want to simulate the interference between the two wireless LANs, so they can be in different partitions.

 **TODO** rewrite? miert kell kulon medium